 The potential investors in biomass cogeneration projects are either the agro-industries producing the wastes to be used as fuel, or third party developers with or without joint venture partnership with the agro-industry facility owner.
 These companies generally lack untied assets that could be used as collateral required by banks as security for the provision of loans.
 Some may also lack the financial muscle to provide or mobilize guarantee instruments in lieu of collaterals in the form of assets.
 Moreover, a number of sugar industries in Africa have higher debt/equity ratio than what is normally accepted by banks; so, borrowing on their balance sheets would be quite difficult.
-This is particularly true of state-owned sugar companies whose financial performance is often below par.
+This is particularly true of stateowned sugar companies whose financial performance is often below par.
 Sugar companies with significant private sector ownership or which are outrightly owned by the private sector have a much better financial performance track record which provides a good basis for balance sheet financing.

-• Lack of developers with the skills to prepare financing packages that responds to the requirements of financial institutions indicated that one of the major problems they face in evaluating the projects applying for ERT financial support is the low quality of proposals received from the project proponents and developers.
+• Lack of developers with the skills to prepare financing packages that responds to the requirements of financial institutions

+Small to medium-sized project developers lack the in-house expertise to look for funds, prepare the financial plan of the cogeneration project, and negotiate with lenders to obtain the most favorable financing terms.
+The WB-GEF Energy for Rural Transformation (ERT) program in Uganda has indicated that one of the major problems they face in evaluating the projects applying for ERT financial support is the low quality of proposals received from the project proponents and developers.
 In addition, existing financing schemes usually require a long application and approval procedure that tend to discourage potential developers from pursuing cogeneration investment.